UOM-EEE-EEEN11202/notes-part2/docs/chapters/week3/lab_c_stage_1.rst

    V_{out} = \frac{Z_{2}V_{in}}{Z_{1} + Z_{2}}

-Your code will have looked like the below.
+Your code in Lab B will have looked like the below.

 .. code-block:: python